Why Stress Management Is Important

 But, when this type of stress reaction happens over and over and over again, the body's adaptive mechanisms can become faulty due to constant activation.

 Imagine if you never turned off your phone or gave it a chance to recharge, eventually the battery would die or the phone would not run as smoothly.
 It's the same with the body.
 Heightened responses in blood pressure and heart rate can take its toll in the long run and the person may end up with heart disease.
 The immune system shuts down and the person is left vulnerable to infections and cancer.
-This is also an issue for people that do not manage their anxiety and perception of threats (tips on anxiety management here). stress management is important Numerous studies have documented the effects different stressors have on children.
+This is also an issue for people that do not manage their anxiety and perception of threats (tips on anxiety management here).
+Numerous studies have documented the effects different stressors have on children.
 Chronic exposure to intense stress during childhood has long-lasting biological effects and puts the person at increased risk for anxiety, mood disorders and medical problems in adulthood.
 This same pattern holds true in adults.
 It is well known, for instance, that a major negative stressor like divorce, unemployment, abuse or being diagnosed with an illness normally triggers clinical depression.

 Social support in times of stress is exceptionally important in moderating the effects that stress can have on our well-being.